Open-Source Digital Investigations Lab

 Human Rights and War Crimes: Digital Open-Source Investigations

-Designed to prepare students for cutting-edge work, this seminar introduces the concepts and practices underlying digital open-source investigations.
+In a course designed to prepare students for cutting-edge work, Jess Peake unpacks the concepts and practices underlying digital open-source investigations.
 From legal requirements to practical skills, the purpose and history of these investigations, ethical considerations, identifying trauma responses when investigating atrocity crimes, and the history of open-source investigations in human rights organizations and international courts, students gain valuable skills for any legal career.Learn More

 “I’m so excited to introduce these innovative techniques to our UCLA Law community.
 From ascertaining the time and place of images taken nearly anywhere around the world, to determining instances of disinformation (and more), OSINT methods are something of a revolution in evidence collection.